 At the start of the second phase of reopening, 'Green Pass' requirements were introduced to permit only fully vaccinated and COVID-19 recovered individuals with a Green Pass to enter certain establishments (see Tables 1 and 2).
-The 'Green Pass' is a vaccination certificate or passport that signifies that an individual has been fully vaccinated or previously infected and recovered.
-Upon entering an establishment that requires a Green Pass, vaccinated individuals are required to present their Green Pass along with identification, with the establishment having the option of scanning a falsification-proof QR code on either a smartphone app or a printed piece of paper.
-The Green Pass aims protect high-risk vaccinated individuals and allow them to participate in indoor activities at a time of continued community spread of SARS-CoV-2 - since these individuals (older multi-morbid patients) have lower vaccine effectiveness.^{10,11} It is also intended to encourage vaccination uptake, including for those at lower risk of severe COVID-19 disease, by incentivizing entry into socially desirable settings including cultural venues, sports events, and concert halls.12 Access to public spaces and activities not requiring a Green Pass has gradually expanded.
+The 'Green Pass' was a vaccination certificate or passport that signified that an individual had been fully vaccinated or previously infected and recovered.
+Upon entering an establishment that requires a Green Pass, vaccinated individuals were required to present their Green Pass along with identification, with the establishment having the option of scanning a falsification-proof QR code on either a smartphone app or a printed piece of paper.
+The Green Pass aimed to protect high-risk vaccinated individuals and allow them to participate in indoor activities at a time of continued community spread of SARS-CoV-2 - since these individuals (older multi-morbid patients) have lower vaccine effectiveness.
+10,11 It was also intended to encourage vaccination uptake, including for those at lower risk of severe COVID-19 disease, by incentivizing entry into socially desirable settings including cultural venues, sports events, and concert halls.12 Access to public spaces and activities not requiring a Green Pass has gradually expanded, and Green Pass requirements officially expired on June 1, 2021.
 Loosening of restrictions on indoor public and private gatherings occurred in the later stages of reopening.
 Most workplaces were required to meet a 'Purple Badge' standard requiring customer and employee screening, specific reduced capacities, and proper cleaning procedures.
-Unlike Ontario, where capacity is often described as percentages, Israel specifies capacity numerous different ways - depending on the establishment - including the area of an establishment that can be occupied by one individual, an absolute number, a number based on the amount of staff present in a store, or a percentage.
+These public health measures were also lifted on June 1, 2021 with only universal masking requirements indoors remaining in place.
+Unlike Ontario, where capacity is often described as percentages, Israel specifies capacity numerous different ways depending on the establishment - including the area of an establishment that can be occupied by one individual, an absolute number, a number based on the amount of staff present in a store, or a percentage.

-The country's third lockdown began on January 8, 2021 and included a restriction on residents travelling further than 1000 metres from their place of residence (with some exceptions, such as going to get vaccinated, receive medical treatment, or exercise outdoors) and fines for violating this travel restriction.13 Schools and nonessential workplaces were not permitted to be open; however, essential workplaces (for example, grocery stores, public transportation, hospitals and pharmacies, police and fire brigades) followed governmental guidelines for operation throughout the lockdown and subsequent reopening.
+The country's third lockdown began on January 8, 2021 and included a restriction on residents travelling further than 1000 metres from their place of residence (with some exceptions, such as going to get vaccinated, receive medical treatment, or exercise outdoors) and fines for violating this travel restriction.13 Schools and non-essential workplaces were not permitted to be open; however, essential workplaces (for example, grocery stores, public transportation, hospitals and pharmacies, police and fire brigades) followed governmental guidelines for operation throughout the lockdown and subsequent reopening.
 Israel maintained indoor and outdoor mask mandates during all four phases of reopening, only lifting the outdoor mask mandate on April 18, 2021.14 Table 1 provides a summary of each stage of Israel's reopening.